wmgroot/servicer/README.md

 # Servicer #

 Servicer is a configuration-based CI automation framework that runs inside popular CI platforms, such as Bitbucket Pipelines, Jenkins, and CircleCI.
+Servicer may be the right tool to use if you find yourself in any these situations:
+* Writing a lot of Bash to augment your CI/CD jobs.
+* Have dependent services building from the same repository (common in mono-repos).
+* Want to speed up your CI job times by building services in parallel, or avoiding building services that have not changed.

 Core Features:
-* Run and debug your CI jobs locally.
+* Run and debug your CI jobs locally (very helpful for isolating or testing build issues before you deploy).
+* CI provider agnostic configuration (make your build process portable between multiple CI providers).
-* Map your branches to independent service environments, allowing you to use the same process to deploy production, testing, and development environments.
+* Map your branches and tags to independent service environments, allowing you to use an identical process to deploy production, testing, and development environments.
+* Interpolate dynamic values that change from environment to environment, allowing you to re-use the same configuration for your environments.
-* Configure intelligent Change Detection, to only build the services and dependencies you need for the changes made (great for monorepos!).
+* Configure intelligent Change Detection, to only build the services and dependencies you need for the changes made (great for mono-repos!).

-Servicer uses the *services* and *steps* you define in `.servicer/services.yaml`.
-A servicer execution will roughly do the following:
+Servicer executes a set of service-steps you define in `.servicer/services.yaml`.
+A servicer CI job will roughly do the following:
 1. Normalize the current CI environment (by standardizing environment variables).
+2. Determine the current Service Environment, if it exists.
-2. Construct the complete servicer configuration (interpolating dynamic value tokens).
+3. Construct the complete servicer configuration (interpolating dynamic value tokens).
-3. Determine which services can be ignored by Change Detection.
+4. Determine which services can be ignored by Change Detection.
-4. Build a dependency graph of remaining service-steps.
+5. Build a dependency graph of remaining service-steps.
-5. Execute each service-step in the order determined by the dependency graph.
+6. Execute each service-step in the order determined by the dependency graph, if it is appropriate for the current Service Environment.

+Contributing
+Servicer is an open-source project.
+Feel free to fork and open a PR at any time.
+Each PR should have an associated Issue linked for reference.

 ## Separation of Concerns ##
 Servicer is separated into three main components: adapters, services, and the project environment.

-*Adapters* allow Servicer to use or interact with external systems, like Google Cloud Platform, GitHub, and Jenkins.
-Three kinds of adapters exist: CI adapters, auth adapters, and service adapters.
+_Adapters_ are interfaces that allow Servicer to use or interact with external systems, like Google Cloud Platform, GitHub, Jenkins, Docker, etc. Three kinds of adapters exist: CI adapters (for CI providers), auth adapters (to manage credentials), and service adapters (for everything else).
 These are written as reusable python modules, and are located in `servicer/builtin`.

- *Services* are the building blocks of your project.
+_Configuration_ is the primary building block of your project.
 Services are defined in the `.servicer/services.yaml` file in your project, and these definitions include the configuration and commands needed to build, test and deploy each service.
-Additionally, dependencies may be defined to automate the order services and steps are executed in.
+Additionally, dependencies may be defined to automate the order service-steps are executed in.

-The *project environment* should contain environment variables for holding credentials and other secrets that should not be committed to source control.
+Your _project environment_ should contain environment variables for holding credentials and other secrets that should not be committed to source control.
 These can be configured on your CI tool, or, if you are running Servicer locally, from a `.servicer/*.env.yaml` file.

 ## Using Servicer ##
 For the simplest use case, use the command below.
 With it, Servicer will execute every step for every service you've defined in `.servicer/services.yaml`.